xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 `testbed` is a Python dictionary.
 We are extracting the device `iosxr1` information.
 We assign it to an object: `iosxr1`.

 You can name the object with the name you want.
-This one does not need to match the hostname of.
+The object name does not need to match the hostname of.
 {: .notice--info}

 ### Step 2: connect to the device